The application is now closed.

-Fellows are encouraged to document the evolution of their projects and share their work in progress.
-All fellows are asked to submit a profile for publication on the CHS website, and complete a survey at the end of their appointment.
-Beyond that, fellows are welcome to contribute one piece of content for publication in the CHS Research Bulletin; options include recording a podcast episode in dialogue with the Director or a Senior Fellow, or writing an essay or blog entry.
+As members of the scholarly community at the CHS, all fellows are encouraged to document the evolution of their projects and share their work in progress.
+All fellows will submit a profile for publication on the CHS website and complete a survey at the end of their appointment.
+After their residency, fellows are expected to submit a report, introducing their project and the progress made during their tenure, for publication in the CHS Research Bulletin.

-The CHS asks fellows to acknowledge the support they receive for their research in publications or presentations resulting from their work at the Center.
+The CHS expects fellows to acknowledge the support of the Center in publications or presentations resulting from their work during the fellowship.

 Criteria Used in the Awarding of Fellowships

-- Demonstrate the capability of the researcher(s) to carry out the project: for example, through prior publications and letters of support;
+- Demonstrate the capability of the researcher(s) to achieve the proposed outcomes of the project: e.g., through prior publications and letters of support; and

-- Explain the importance of a CHS fellowship to the progress of the project.
+- Explain the importance of a fellowship and residency at the CHS and at the IHR to the progress of the proposed research project.

 The deadline for submitting applications is Sunday, October 15, 2023 at midnight (Eastern).
 Recommendation letters are due no later than Sunday, October 22, 2023.

-As part of the application process, applicants will upload three documents in PDF format:
+As part of the application process, applicants must upload three documents in PDF format:

-Applicants with questions should contact the Fellowships Team at email@example.com.
+Applicants with questions should contact the fellowships team by email at fellowships(at)chs.harvard.edu.